Erica Baker: Philanthropy

 Baker is on the board of directors for Girl Develop It.
 She is also on the advisory board of Hack the Hood and is a tech mentor for Black Girls Code.

 Awards

 Baker was on the list of the BBC's 100 Women announced on 23 November 2020.
 She also won the 2015 Level Playing Field Institute Lux Award.

 Personal life

 Baker spent her childhood on the move, first in Germany, where Baker was born while her parents were deployed there, then New Mexico, Florida, and Alaska.
 Both her parents were in the US Air Force.
 Baker started writing as a teenager.

 Baker got married while in college in Alaska, but said it didn't work out.

 In 2021, Baker married her current husband, American B Astrella.

-Baker has a strong interest in genealogy, and has spent more than ten years researching her family's history.
+Baker has mentioned that she has an interest in genealogy, and has spent more than ten years researching her family's history.
 Her hope is to someday help fill in the gaps for every other African American family as well.